Franz Nicolay: Guignol

 Guignol, described by the Times of London as "a combination of punk, jazz, folk, tango, klezmer, cheap red wine, woolly pinstriped suits, newsboy caps and one waxed moustache," is a quartet founded in 2002 by Nicolay and clarinetist Peter Hess (World/Inferno Friendship Society, Balkan Beat Box) to accompany performers from the Coney Island sideshow at a weekly show at CBGB.
-They became a part of the growing New York gypsy-punk scene and released a full-length, self-titled album in 2004 and the EP "Drink The Best Wine First" in 2005.
+They became a part of the growing New York gypsy-punk scene and released a full-length, self-titled album in 2004 and the EP Drink The Best Wine First in 2005.

-In 2005, Guignol made a guest appearance on the album "Smash the Windows," by the Philadelphia folk-punk band Mischief Brew.
-In 2009, they released a full-length collaboration called "Guignol & Mischief Brew Fight Dirty," which included six songs by each band, as well as covers of songs by Django Reinhardt and Iron Maiden.
+In 2005, Guignol made a guest appearance on the album Smash the Windows, by the Philadelphia folk-punk band Mischief Brew.
+In 2009, they released a full-length collaboration called Guignol & Mischief Brew Fight Dirty, which included six songs by each band, as well as covers of songs by Django Reinhardt and Iron Maiden.

-"Fight Dirty," off "Guignol & Mischief Brew Fight Dirty," appeared in the superhero movie Deadpool 2: Super Duper Cut, and on the soundtrack album.
+"Fight Dirty," from Guignol & Mischief Brew Fight Dirty, appeared in the superhero movie Deadpool 2: Super Duper Cut, and on the soundtrack album.